sanjana7358/Virtusa---Password-Validator/README.md

-Password Validator (Java)
+"SafeLog"-Password Validator (Java)

 Project Overview

-The Password Validator is a Java-based application that checks whether a given password meets specific security criteria.
+SafeLog is a Java-based application that checks whether a given password meets specific security criteria.
 It helps ensure strong password creation by validating length, characters, and complexity rules.

 ---